The Obamas' Official Portraits Are Being Unveiled. Here's What to Know About the History of Presidential Paintings

-On Monday, the National Portrait Gallery unveils portraits of Barack Obama and Michelle Obama painted by, respectively, Kehinde Wiley and Amy Sherald.
+On Monday, the National Portrait Gallery unveiled portraits of Barack Obama and Michelle Obama painted by, respectively, Kehinde Wiley and Amy Sherald.
 The new paintings will be part of the exhibit America’s Presidents at the National Portrait Gallery, the only place outside the White House with a complete collection of presidential portraits from George Washington to Barack Obama.

 The earliest presidential portraits sometimes served as the only images of the president.
-These days, it’s easier than ever for the White House to take and share photographs of the President on social media, but these paintings still offer another read on a president.
+These days, it’s easier than ever for the White House to take and share photographs of the President on social media, but paintings like the Obamas’ portraits — images of which can be seen online, with the works on view to the public at the National Portrait Gallery starting on Tuesday — still offer another read on a president.

 “Photographs are candids, but the portrait is a more careful, thoughtful, reading of a president and his personality,” Kate Lemay, a historian at the museum who curated the exhibition, told TIME.